uselagoon/lagoon-examples/README.md

 To refresh local submodules
 1. `git submodule update --remote`

+## Working with all examples

+To perform an action against all examples (submodules)

+* `git submodule foreach 'docker compose up -d --build'`

 ## Testing examples

 This repository uses [Leia](https://github.com/lando/leia) from the awesome Lando team to run tests.